Welcome to Huntley Community School District 158!

 - Our high school academies (Medical, Engineering, Fine Arts, and Global Studies) are providing students with specialized career-focused coursework in their areas of interest.

-- We’ve built on the bases of the programs above to offer truly unique opportunities to give our graduates the best preparation for college and careers, including our only-of-its-kind Youth Residency Program in partnership with Centegra Health System, and our Vanguard Vision Competency-based education pilot, which will launch in fall 2018 as one of just 10 programs in the State of Illinois CBE Pilot Program.
+- We’ve built on the bases of the programs above to offer truly unique opportunities to give our graduates the best preparation for college and careers, including our only-of-its-kind Youth Residency Program in partnership with Centegra Health System, and our Vanguard Vision Competency-based education pilot, which launched in fall 2018 as one of just 10 programs in the State of Illinois CBE Pilot Program.

 Part of our guiding philosophy both for how we educate students and guide our own operations is to experiment and “fail forward”—to experiment, learn, and be unafraid to try new ideas in the name of our mission—even if it means doing things differently from how our peers operate.